 The trick to growing strawberries in hot climates is to have the berries ready for picking in mid-winter, not late spring or early summer as is common in temperate zones.
 Keep in mind that strawberries take four to five months of growth before they are ripe for harvest and well-established plants are the most prolific producers.

 So, the question stands, “How to grow strawberries in high heat?”
 When combining strawberries and hot summer climates, set the new plants late in the summer to allow time to establish during the cooler months so the berries are ripe in midwinter.
-In the northern hemisphere, that would mean setting starts in September for harvest in January.
+In the northern hemisphere, that would mean planting starts in September for harvest in January.
 Strawberries flower and fruit in cool to warm temps (60-80 F. or 16-27 C.), so spring planting of strawberries in hot summer climates is doomed to fail.

-Strawberries may be hard to come by in late summer, as nurseries do not usually carry at that time.
+Strawberries may be hard to come by in late summer, as nurseries do not usually carry them at that time.
 Therefore, you may need to prevail upon friends or neighbors who have established plants to garner starts.

 Set the plants in compost-rich, well-draining soil, taking care not to set the crown of the start too high or it may dry out.
 Water in well and adjust the plants if they settle too much.
 Set strawberry plants 12 inches (30 cm.) apart to allow the runner to fill in space.